Blue-browed fig parrot: Announcement

 On 8 November 2006 it was reported prominently in the Brisbane Courier Mail that naturalist and cinematographer John Young had discovered a new fig parrot species in rugged forest country in southern Queensland after an exhaustive search.
 The exact site of the discovery was not disclosed, though Young claimed that he had known of the bird's existence for ten years.
 The range of the new parrot was said to overlap with that of Coxen's fig parrot.
 The Queensland Environment Minister Lindy Nelson-Carr said that the new fig parrot represented a fourth Australian fig parrot species or subspecies.

 The first public announcement had been made by Young the previous evening, 7 November 2006, at O'Reilly's Guesthouse in the Lamington National Park to an audience of birdwatchers, as well as to Minister Nelson-Carr and to Dr Ian Gynther, a Senior Conservation Officer with the Queensland Parks and Wildlife Service.
 The audience was shown a photograph by Young of the new parrot and informed that it was the subject of a scientific paper being written by Young and Gynther for the journal Emu that would examine the relationship between the blue-fronted fig parrot and the three hitherto known Australian fig parrot taxa.
 However, even Gynther had not been informed of the precise discovery location.

+It would later be reported that soon after the announcement, Young had led a small group including his friend, naturalist Lloyd Nielsen, as well as government scientists who had endorse the claim, to what he said was the bird's nest site, but that no sighting was made on the outing.